KM Radius Map

 Yes.
 The search is powered by OpenStreetMap's Nominatim, which supports addresses worldwide in any language.
 You can search in German, Japanese, Arabic, or any other language — the system will find the location.

-How accurate is the radius measurement?
+How accurate is a kilometer radius over long distances?

 Can I use this for COVID lockdown radius checks?